 The inability to pay for essential medical care is not just a significant problem for the uninsured, but also for people who have health insurance.
 Rising deductibles, premiums, and co-insurance prevent many people from being able to afford the critical treatment they need.

-To help underinsured people with life-threatening, chronic and rare diseases get the medications and treatment they need by paying for their out-of-pocket costs and advocating for improved access and affordability.
+To help underinsured people with life-threatening, chronic and rare diseases get the medications and treatments they need by assisting with their out-of-pocket costs and advocating for improved access and affordability.

 We envision a nation in which everyone can get the healthcare they need.

 PAN has an administrative fee of only 5%.
 This means that $0.95 of every dollar PAN receives goes directly toward helping patients.
 For the last eight years, PAN spent less than one penny of each dollar it received on fundraising.